 So what can family members, close friends, and others do to establish a safe and effective alcohol intervention in Portland OR?
+When is it time to think about alcohol addiction treatment in Portland?
 Below, we’ve highlighted some key steps to ensure that your intervention is as effective as possible.
 All these steps help your struggling loved one to know you care and want to help them fight their alcohol addiction.

 Step 1: Build a Team

 Anytime you establish an intervention, make sure that your team is full of family members and friends that are close to the addicted person.
 An intervention’s best strength is when the people closest to the struggling addict attempt to confront and share their feelings.

 In addition, you’ll want family and friends that will also help to motivate their loved one struggling with alcohol addiction.
 Motivation tactics may include increasing social visits, reigniting hobbies, and jumpstarting a career or personal passion.

 Avoid bringing in any acquaintances that may be friendly but not entirely supportive of the goals of intervention.
 These may include people like drinking buddies or other people that encourage the addict to keep drinking.

 The best time to host an intervention is when anyone with a drinking problem is sober or in-between binge drinking patterns.